Benefit of clergy

 In English law, the benefit of clergy (Law Latin: privilegium clericale) was originally a provision by which clergymen accused of a crime could claim that they were outside the jurisdiction of the secular courts and be tried instead in an ecclesiastical court under canon law.
-The ecclesiastical courts were generally seen as being more lenient in their prosecutions and punishments, and many efforts were made by defendants to claim clergy status; some were baldly fraudulent.
+The ecclesiastical courts were generally seen as being more lenient in their prosecutions and punishments, and defendants made many efforts to claim clergy status, often on questionable or fraudulent grounds.

 Various reforms limited the scope of this legal arrangement to prevent its abuse, including branding of a thumb upon first use, to limit the number of invocations for some.
 Eventually, the benefit of clergy evolved into a legal fiction in which first-time offenders could receive lesser sentences for some crimes (the so-called "clergyable" ones).
 The legal mechanism was abolished in the United Kingdom in 1827 with the passage of the Criminal Law Act 1827.

 Origin

-When the Roman Empire converted to Christianity, its emperors issued legal privileges to clerics, and in particular bishops, granting them a degree of immunity from civic prosecution.
+When the Roman Empire converted to Christianity, its emperors issued legal privileges to clerics, particularly bishops, granting them immunity from civic prosecution.
 In the early Middle Ages, canon law tended to extend the degree of this privilege, even including criminal matters.
 In England, this tradition was only partially accepted.
 Before the 12th century, traditional English law courts had been jointly presided over by a bishop and a local secular magistrate.

-In 1166, however, Henry II promulgated the Constitutions of Clarendon which established a new system of courts that rendered decisions wholly by royal authority.
+In 1164, however, Henry II promulgated the Constitutions of Clarendon, which established a new system of courts that rendered decisions wholly by royal authority.
 The Assizes touched off a power struggle between the king and Thomas Becket, Archbishop of Canterbury.
-Becket asserted that these secular courts had no jurisdiction over clergymen because it was the privilege of clergy not to be accused or tried for crime except before an ecclesiastical court.
-After four of Henry's knights murdered Becket in 1170, public sentiment turned against the king and he was forced to make amends with the church.
-As part of the Compromise of Avranches, Henry was purged of any guilt in Becket's murder but he agreed that the secular courts, with few exceptions (high treason being one of them, and forest law another), had no jurisdiction over the clergy.
+Becket asserted that these secular courts had no jurisdiction over clergy members because it was the privilege of clergy not to be accused or tried for crime except before an ecclesiastical court.
+After four of Henry's knights murdered Becket in 1170, public sentiment turned against the king, forcing him to make amends with the church.
+As part of the Compromise of Avranches, Henry was purged of any guilt in Becket's murder.
+Still, he agreed that the secular courts, with few exceptions (high treason being one of them, and forest law another), had no jurisdiction over the clergy.